Before we jump into any analysis, we wanted to start by discussing

 ggplot(batting_2014_2015) +

-Visually it appears that the green squares (corresponding to yhat_1) are a bit closer to the actual values than the red crosses (corresponding to yhat_0).
+Visually it appears that the blue points (corresponding to yhat_1) are a bit closer to the actual values than the red points (corresponding to yhat_0).
 This would suggest that dividing the players into the two bins according to their 2014 batting average and using the average BA_2015 value within each bin as our forecast was better than using the overall average BA_2015 value for all players.

 Of course, we can continue with this line of reasoning and divide the